abdullahcavuss/realTimeTranslate/README.md

 ### How to Use?
 ##### Start Program
 You can start the program by typing the code below in the terminal.
+After that, just take the mouse wherever you want to translate.

     python python realTimeTranslate.py